nio-blocks/bacnet/README.md

 ReadProperty
 ============
 Read properties from a BACNet/IP device.
-This block does not respond to any `whois` nor data-sharing requests.
+This block does not respond to any `whois` nor data-sharing requests, and requires an address for the target device as discovery is not supported.
 For every signal processed, a new requst is made to the target device and a single value read.

 Properties
 ----------